 For example, you can express your gratitude by:

-- Starting a gratitude journal and write down at least 3 things you’re grateful for every day.
+- Start a gratitude journal and write down at least 3 things you’re grateful for every day.

-- Being kind to yourself and show compassion to others.
+- Being kind to yourself and showing compassion to others.

 - Changing your thoughts to be more positive saying affirmations.

 You just have to get real about your gratitude practice in order to feel happy and content.

 5. Have faith and hope to practice gratitude

 Lastly, for you to practice gratitude you have to have everlasting faith and hope in God.
 Even during difficult times, you have to acknowledge and believe that he is sufficient.

 When your life is rooted in faith, you can conquer it all for He is with you.

 So deep down in your heart, have a prayer of gratitude and rejoice in the Lord for what He is doing in your life.